<embed>: The Embed External Content element

 <embed> HTML element embeds external content at the specified point in the document.
 This content is provided by an external application or other source of interactive content such as a browser plug-in.

-Note: This topic documents only the element that is defined as part of HTML5.
+Note: This topic documents only the element that is defined as part of the HTML Living Standard.
 It does not address earlier, non-standardized implementation of the element.

 Keep in mind that most modern browsers have deprecated and removed support for browser plug-ins, so relying upon